 The floating exchange rate is an essential condition for an efficient implementation of monetary policy within the inflation targeting strategy.
 It helps the economy better adjust to changes in external conditions than under a fixed and managed exchange rate regime.
 Furthermore, it enables the regulator to implement an independent monetary policy.
 A floating exchange rate has a stabilising effect on the economy, which is especially important during the periods of structural economic transformations.

-In late February—early March, due to the changes in external conditions, Russia introduced capital controls.
+In late February—early March, due to the changes in external conditions, the Bank of Russia introduced capital controls in the country.
 This measure was a forced response to the foreign restrictions.
 In particular, the Bank of Russia lost the opportunity to use a part of its international reserves in the world’s main reserve currencies in order to mitigate risks to financial stability.
 Coupled with other adopted measures, the capital controls made it possible to protect the stability of the Russian financial system.
-As risks decrease, these restrictions are eased gradually.
+However, if large-scale capital controls remain in place for a long time, this might entail longer-run negative implications for the economy and its growth potential.
+Hence, as risks decrease, these restrictions are eased gradually.
+A part of the capital controls is of non-economic and bilateral nature.
+Accordingly, they may be eased only on a reciprocal basis.

 Despite the effective capital controls, the exchange rate of the ruble remains floating.
 In the new conditions, its movements predominantly depend on the ratio of importers’ demand for foreign currency and exporters’ supply of foreign currency.